databricks/spark-deep-learning/README.md

 The difference in the API from `TFImageTransformer` above stems from the fact that usual Keras workflows have very specific ways to load and resize images that are not part of the TensorFlow Graph.

 To use the transformer, we first need to have a Keras model stored as a file.
-For this notebook we'll just save the Keras built-in InceptionV3 model instead of training one.
+We can just save the Keras built-in InceptionV3 model instead of training one.

 ```python